sbg-vswir/sbg-vswir-l2b-cover/docs/ATBD.md

 ## 4.4 Algorithm Output Variables

 - **Surface Fractional Cover**: The proportion of each pixel that is represented by the target class.
-There will be 8 classes:
+There will be multiple classes, each with one band, summing to one in total:
--- Photosynthetic Vegetation
+1. Photosynthetic Vegetation
--- Non-photosynthetic Vegetation
+2. Non-photosynthetic Vegetation
--- Bare Surface
+3. Bare Surface
--- Water
+4. Water
--- Snow
+5. Snow
--- Ice
+6. Ice
--- Char
+7. Char
--- Cloud
+8. Ash (TBD - possibly merged with char)

 - **Surface Fractional Cover Uncertainty**: The model-predicted uncertainty in the fraction of each of the classes noted above, taking into account the uncertainty of the surface reflectance as well as uncertainties within the fractional cover model.